krismosk/tonesense-frontend/README.md

 This version utilizes the Google Cloud NLP API to analyze the user's sentence and return a sentiment analysis result.
 The web app is built with React and React-Bootstrap and uses Axios to make calls to the back end Flask API (version 1 as well).

 ### Installation
+Make a clone of this respository.
+Checkout the master branch.

 ## Version 2

 ### Installation
+Make a clone of this respository.
+Checkout the ml_version branch.